Atari 2600: Legacy

 The 2600 was so successful in the late 1970s and early 1980s that "Atari" was a synonym for the console in mainstream media and for video games in general.
-Jay Miner directed the creation of the successors to the 2600's TIA chip—CTIA and ANTIC—which are central to the Atari 8-bit computers released in 1979 and later the Atari 5200 console.
+Atari defeated rivals like Channel F, Decuir said, because it was an entertainment company with extensive arcade-game experience.
+While noting that Bushnell and Alcorn disagreed, he believed that using the 28-pin 6507 and 24-pin cartridge slot was a mistake; had Atari used the 40-pin 6502, and a 40-pin cartridge slot, the company could have evolved the design into a backwards-compatible computer.
+Miner directed the creation of the successors to the 2600's TIA chip—CTIA and ANTIC—used in the non-compatible Atari 8-bit computers released in 1979 and later the 5200 console.

 The Atari 2600 was inducted into the National Toy Hall of Fame at The Strong in Rochester, New York, in 2007.
 In 2009, the Atari 2600 was named the number two console of all time by IGN, which cited its remarkable role behind both the first video game boom and the video game crash of 1983, and called it "the console that our entire industry is built upon".

 In November 2021, the current incarnation of Atari announced three 2600 games to be published under "Atari XP" label: Yars' Return, Aquaventure, and Saboteur.
 These were previously included in Atari Flashback consoles.

 A model of the Atari 2600 was released by Lego in 2022.
 Included are the three games Asteroid, Centipede, and Adventure.
 Included is a minifigure with a bedroom designed from the 1980s.